Today's Articles

 Arthur L. Dean, a chemist and later the president of the University of Hawaii, stole her work, published the findings, and began producing large quantities of the injectable chaulmoogra extract.
 Dean published the findings without crediting Ball and named the technique after himself.
 In 1920, a Hawaii physician reported in the Journal of the American Medical Association that 78 patients had been discharged from Kalihi Hospital by the board of health examiners after treatment with Ball's modified chaulmoogra oil injections.
 The isolated ethyl ester remained the preferred treatment for leprosy until sulfonamide drugs were developed in the 1940s.

-In February 2020, a short film, The Ball Method, premiered at the Pan African Film Festival.
-The University of Hawaii students have asked whether more should be done to resolve the wrongful actions of former President Dean, including proposals to rename Dean Hall after Ball instead.
+A short film, The Ball Method, premiered at the Pan African Film Festival in February 2020.
+The University of Hawaii students have asked whether more should be done to resolve former President Dean's wrongful actions, including proposals to rename Dean Hall after Ball instead.
 On November 6, 2020, a satellite named after her ÑuSat 9 or "Alice," COSPAR 2020-079A) was launched into space.

 To become a Chemist and Materials Scientist